You know you want to participate in research,

 1) Look at faculty web pages.
 Most of them have ongoing research.
 Look at research paper titles listed on their pages to get an idea of the research they do.
-You will be amazed at what research opportunities are out there.
+You will be amazed at the research opportunities are out there.

 3) Compile a list of 10 potential mentors and their office information.
 Read a research paper from each faculty member to see if it is an area or topic you like.
 A library can help with no cost access.

 4) Make an appointment with your top picks.
 Contact them, but do not expect them to be free immediately.
 They get hundreds of emails, so if you do not hear back, contact them again.
-Or go to their office during office hours!
+Or, go to their office during office hours.
 Read the paper again, and do not go in unprepared.
 Take an unofficial transcript, resume, and your schedule.

 There are many reasons why someone you have selected may say no to your request.
 That is why you have 10 people on your list.
-If you get 9 no’s, knock on the 10th door.
-If you get 10 nos, make an appointment with Drs.
-Bissell or Jackie Harrison, and we will help you with your search.

 Be polite, persistent, and passionate!